ales-tsurko/kotoist/docs/README.md

 You can apply any pattern or combination of them, or write your own patterns to any of these keys.
 The patterns are just **Koto** iterators.

+You can split your project into multiple snippets (tabs).
+When plugin is loaded it evaluates all snippets from the rightmost to the leftmost.